leonguyen52/sprout-track/scripts/demo-generation-README.md

 ## Data Generation Process

 1. **Cleanup:** Removes existing demo family data if present
-2. **Date Selection:** Chooses random 30-day period from April-June 2025
+2. **Date Selection:** Chooses 30 random (non-consecutive) days from March-June 2025
+3. **Date Mapping:** Maps those 30 days to the last 30 actual days, with today's cutoff at 1 hour ago
-3. **Source Data Extraction:** Fetches logs from source family within date range
+4. **Source Data Extraction:** Fetches logs from source family for each random day
-4. **Family Creation:** Creates new demo family with randomized names
+5. **Family Creation:** Creates new demo family with randomized names
-5. **Data Transformation:** Converts source logs to present time period
+6. **Data Transformation:** Converts source logs to target dates using date mapping
-6. **Random Generation:** Adds bath logs and notes using random templates
+7. **Random Generation:** Adds bath logs and notes using date mapping and time constraints
-7. **Tracking:** Records generation metadata in DemoTracker table
+8. **Tracking:** Records generation metadata in DemoTracker table

 ## Logs and Monitoring